ricardojoserf/NativeDump/README.md

 # NativeDump - "bof-flavour" branch

 This branch implements the same functionality as the main branch using BOF files:
 - Minidump file generation using only NTAPIS
 - Overwrite the Ntdll.dll library (Optional)
 - XOR encoding (Optional)

 You can execute the files using Cobalt Strike, TrustedSec's [COFFLoader](https://github.com/trustedsec/COFFLoader) or Meterpreter's [bofloader module](https://docs.metasploit.com/docs/using-metasploit/advanced/meterpreter/meterpreter-executebof-command.html).

+Note: I have tested the BOF file in Windows 10 and 11 systems, 64 bits and no PPL.
+Please consider testing the BOF file in a lab environment if you face different conditions.

 -----------------------------------------